excap3r/music-discord-rich-presence-macos/README.md

 <details>
 <summary><b>Why does the app need Accessibility and Screen Recording permissions?</b></summary>

-These permissions are required to detect music players and read window titles to extract song information.
+These permissions are required to detect music players when using the Media Remote API.
 The app never records your screen content.
 </details>

 <details>